aleks-fofanov/terraform-gitlab-runner-aws-spot/README.md

 }
 ```

-Please refer to the `example` folder for complete example.
+Please refer to the `examples` folder for a complete example.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements